Thrush on Nipples

 Summary

-Thrush is a fungal infection that, under certain conditions, is thought to cause painful sore nipples in breastfeeding mothers.
+Thrush is a fungal infection that has been linked with causing painful sore nipples in breastfeeding mothers.
 The symptoms are very similar to those caused by a poor latch, nipple vasospasm, nipple eczema, dermatitis or a bacterial infection of the nipple making accurate diagnosis difficult.
-Treatment protocols include careful hygiene, dietary changes, natural remedies, topical antifungal creams and oral medications.
+Many authors question the scientific rationale behind a thrush infection on nipples and believe that other causes of sore nipples are more likely.
+Your IBCLC lactation consultant can help you identify whether there are other causes for your painful nipples such as poor positioning or attachment, and your health professional will advise whether a skin condition or bacterial infection could be present.
+Treatment protocols historically included careful hygiene, dietary changes, natural remedies, topical antifungal creams and oral medications.
 However, if thrush doesn’t resolve with treatment, perhaps it isn’t thrush!
-Your IBCLC lactation consultant can help you identify whether there are other causes for your painful nipples such as poor positioning or attachment, and your health professional will advise whether a bacterial infection could be present.